-Many students who are preparing for JEE have misconception that the only way to study and learn a topic or concept is to re-read it multiple times.
+Many students who are preparing for JEE have misconception that the only way to study and learn a concept is to re-read it multiple times.
 This is not true.
-Simply reading from textbook or study material doesn’t engage you with the topic at all.
-For competitive exam preparation like JEE, you need better study methods to understand topics and concepts.
+Simply reading from textbook or study material doesn’t engage you with the concepts at all.
+For competitive exam preparation like IIT-JEE, you need better study methods to understand topics and concepts.

-In this post we will see how to study and learn a topic in JEE preparation by using different methods like questioning, examples, diagrams and retrieval testing.
+In this post we will see how to study and learn a concept in JEE Main and JEE Advanced preparation by using different methods like questioning, examples, diagrams and retrieval testing.

 1. Ask yourself questions from the topic